Mortgage repossession hearings

 Show the duty adviser:

-• proof of your income, such as payslips or details of benefits
+proof of your income such as payslips or details of benefits

-• any letters you have from the lender
+any letters from your lender

 Bring as much as you can.
 You can ask your adviser to make copies.